separk924/Jewett-Digitization-OCR/README.md

 6. Words that are truly illegible
 7. The commonly found “H” watermark
 8. Learn how to run Tesseract's training on the command line interface
+9. Find someone that is able to correctly transcribe Stanley Jewett's handwriting

 Some ways to improve this project: